gitrdm/ltnexp03/README.md

 conda activate ltnexp03
 ```

-2. Install dependencies with Poetry:
+2. Install the project and dependencies with Poetry:
 ```bash
 poetry install
 ```

+This installs the project in editable mode, allowing you to import from `app.core` anywhere.

 ## Development